pierre-haessig/ev-calc/README.md

 > On average at EU level transmission and distribution losses increase the carbon intensity of the grid by about 7%.
 > On top of this, 10% efficiency losses were added: 5% from the charger equipment and 5% from the battery charging efficiency.

-As the calculator default value, I've used the combination of 10% and 7% losses, which is about **18%**, with a small ±1% uncertainty range.
+As the calculator default value, I’ve used the combination of 10% and 7% losses, which is about **18%**, with a small ±1% uncertainty range.

 ### CO₂ emissions of electricity generation